Statement of Faith

 Covenants, the Church and Civil Society

-Covenants, which are essentially commitments based in love before God, represent the essential principle of relationship among men.
-The highest expression of the faith is love–that is the voluntary and sacrificial union of the saints one to another.
-This expression finds itself institutionalized, as the Lord’s ways become practice, practice habit, and habit institution.
+Covenants, which are essentially commitments based in love before and with God, represent the essential principle of relationship among men.
+The highest expression of the faith is love — that is the voluntary and sacrificial union of the saints one to another.
+This expression finds itself mainstreamed and normalized, as the Lord’s ways become practice, practice habit, and habit institution.

-Condemnation of lack of justice in Israel and the nations constitutes one of the most consistent themes the Old Testament prophets.
-One word in each of the Old and Testaments is variously translated justice or righteousness, but means both justice and righteousness.
+Condemnation of lack of justice in Israel and the nations constitutes one of the most consistent themes the Old Testament prophets (e.g., Psalm 82; Isaiah 1:21; Micah 6:8).
+One word in each of the Old and Testaments is variously translated justice or righteousness but means both justice and righteousness.
 Righteousness in English suggests personal holiness, an internal quality of the soul.
 Justice in English suggests the right treatment of one’s neighbor — action.
-Confusion over the dual meaning in Hebrew and Greek for the words meaning justice and righteousness has caused Christians to prefer internal holiness against the responsibility given to man through Noah (Genesis 9:6) for justice in the world.
+Confusion over, or undue preference regarding, the dual meaning in Hebrew and Greek for the words meaning justice and righteousness has caused Christians to prefer internal holiness against the outworking responsibility given to man through Noah (Genesis 9:6) for justice in the world.
 Thus, increasingly Christians have given over society to evil doers.
 We must return, in this regard, to our Biblical responsibility.
-This does not mean revolution or grasping for power which the Bible condemns,, but merely exercising the power of the Holy Spirit to be salt and light in society.
-The purpose of civil government, according to Moses is to “put away evil from among you” (Deuteronomy 17:7).
+This does not mean revolution or grasping for power which the Bible condemns, but merely exercising the power of the Holy Spirit to be salt and light in society.
+The purpose of civil government, according to Moses is to “put away evil from among you” (Deuteronomy 17:7), so as to limit its destructive influence.